PrincetonUniversity/removing_tedium/02_passwordless_logins/README.md

 ```
 $ ssh-copy-id <YourNetID>@<cluster-name>.princeton.edu
 # answer "yes" when asked "Are you sure you want to continue connecting (yes/no)?"
-# enter your password and DUO authenticate
+# enter your password and DUO authenticate (you may not need to Duo authenticate if you established a multiplexed session in the previous section
 ```

 Note that the `ssh-copy-id` command will only transfer your public key.
 Your private key will remain on your local machine in `~/.ssh/id_rsa`.